 Jessie Asya Kanzer was born in the Soviet Union.
 At the age of eight, she emigrated with her family to Brooklyn, New York.
 She is a writer, former reporter and actress.
 Her work has appeared in the Washington Post, New York Daily News, Wall Street Journal, The Independent, the New York Times, Los Angeles Times, and more.
-After extensive study of the Tao Te Ching, Jessie experienced a shift in mindset allowed her to fully trust her inner voice and to create a satisfying life.
+After extensive study of the Tao Te Ching, Jessie experienced a shift in mindset that allowed her to fully trust her inner voice and to create a satisfying life.
 She also attributes Taoist philosophy to helping her stay centered as a parent, navigate challenges, and hold space for others.

 Listen & Subscribe on: